ryancdickson/staging/docs/BR.md

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation (see "Primary Domain Validation Determination") and CAA checking (see "Primary CAA Determination") are corroborated from multiple Network Perspectives before Subscriber Certificate issuance.
+**Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated from other Network Perspectives before Subscriber Certificate issuance.

 **Network Perspective**: Related to Multi-Perspective Issuance Corroboration.
 A system for sending outbound Internet traffic associated with a domain control validation method and CAA check.
 The location of a Network Perspective is determined by the point where unencapsulated outbound Internet traffic is first handed off to the network infrastructure providing Internet connectivity to that perspective.